madeleinegoertz/ap-research-redistricting/README.md

-# AP Research Redistricting Project
+# Evaluating Automated Redistricting Algorithms Using Measures of Compactness & Partisan Fairness: A Case Study of 2021 Congressional Redistricting in Virginia

 This repository contains all of my work for my AP Research project that compared the performance of two different automated redistricting algorithms, [Compact Random Seed Growth and Sequential Monte Carlo](https://github.com/alarm-redist/redist/releases/tag/v2.0-2), in a hypothetical redistricting scenario of the Virginia Congressional Districts for the 2020s.